justcherie/area_under_curve/README.md

 * This was just a fun experiment I did on a couple airplane rides and might not be suitable for production use.
 * Try a simple function you can integrate by hand easily, like `f(x) = x^3` from `[0-10]`, and compare that to how accurate the midpoint, trapezoid, and simpson approximations are with various steps sizes.

+* Why not use numpy?
+You probably should, but I wanted to do everything from scratch for fun.

 ## examples: